2020 Chinese census: Census result

+Immigrants

+According to the census, China has 1,430,695 immigrants, divided between 845,697 foreign nationals and 584,998 residents of Hong Kong, Macao and Taiwan.

 Background

 In October 2015, China scrapped the one-child policy in the hope of boosting the number of births.
 In 2016, China set a target of increasing its population to about 1.42 billion by 2020, from 1.34 billion in 2010.

 After the relaxation of the one-child policy, 17.9 million babies were born in 2016, an increase of 1.3 million over the previous year, but only half of what was expected.
 In 2017, the birth rate fell to 17.2 million, far below the official forecast of more than 20 million.
 It is possible that the Chinese government will further relax its fertility policy in the future.

 On November 2, 2020, Chinese Communist Party general secretary Xi Jinping answered census workers' questions in Beijing.

 The 2020 census showed that the gender ratio of mainland China has improved, with the male-to-female ratio reaching a new record low of 105.07.
 This is the most balanced gender ration since the People's Republic of China began conducting censuses in 1953.